dhsudev/gripper_genericURCap/README.md

 # Griper (Tweezer) UPCap

 In this repo we have two main parts.
-The first one, the griper simulator, that acts as a server, and second, the griper URCap, with the name Tweezer, that acts as a client.
+The first one, the griper simulator, that simulates a real griper that should be connected to a UR cobot, that acts as a server, and second, the griper URCap, with the name Tweezer, that acts as a client.

 ### Toolbar